Videos highlight the benefits of apprenticeships in the West Highlands

 Forestry and Land Scotland

-Ged Kilcoin, Recruitment & Talent Specialist, Liberty British Aluminium said: “We continue to recruit Apprentices to invest in the careers and development of our young workers at Liberty.
+Ged Kilcoin, Recruitment & Talent Specialist, Alvance Aluminium said: “We continue to recruit Apprentices to invest in the careers and development of our young workers at Alvance.
 Many of our leaders in today’s business, started their career on an Apprenticeship scheme and have worked their way through the organisation.
 They therefore appreciate the value and benefits of a successful Apprenticeship scheme and we will continue to invest in new Apprentices each year”.

 By featuring first-hand accounts of young apprentices working in businesses across the West Highlands, the videos effectively outline why apprenticeship programmes offer a credible alternative pathway to young people seeking a high-flying career.
 They also demonstrate the wide range of industry sectors, apprenticeship programmes and career opportunities that are available across the region.

 BSW Timber, Ferguson Transport & Shipping, Gael Force, Mowi and the Lovat Hotel have already showcased apprentices from their business for DYW West Highland’s year-long promotional video campaign when their apprenticeship videos were launched at the start of 2019.

 Caroline Gregory, a passionate advocate for apprenticeships, and member of the employer-led Board of DYW West Highland said: “The Apprenticeship in Hospitality Scotland has paved the way for our future young talent with our team and business benefiting from their growth and success as they develop their careers, and themselves, over the course of their apprenticeship.”